gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

     ```

 During the installation process Gaia asks whether you want to install Gaia server as a systemd service.
 If you do not install the database as a service, you must run it from the command line prior running the Gaia tools or running a Gaia app.

+**NOTE**: The database is configured as a systemd service.
+On platforms that do not support systemd the request to install as a service is not honored.

 To reconfigure whether the database is installed as a service run the following command: